AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * The network communication between the client and the server has been improved.

 * Fixed an issue when too many workflows are created in the same campaign.
-Now you can not create more than 28 workflows.
+Now, you cannot create more than 28 workflows.
 A warning is displayed.

-* Fixed an issue when using the **A selection of columns* reconciliation option in a **Union** worklow activitiy.
+* Fixed an issue when using the **A selection of columns* reconciliation option in a **Union** workflow activity.

 * Fixed a console crash issue that could occur when using a corrupted enrichment list in a workflow.
 (NEO-18096)

 * Fixed various console crash issues that could occur in workflows (NEO-18010, NEO-18032)

 * Fixed an issue which allowed the execution of an **External signal** workflow activity even when it was disabled.
+(NEO-17524)

 * Fixed an issue when creating a new schema.